wbamberg/idl-reference/docs/nsIProtocolProxyService.md

 instead.
 As a side-effect, this method may affect future result values
 from resolve/asyncResolve as well as from getFailoverForProxy.

-@param aProxyInfo
-       The proxy that was unavailable.
-@param aURI
-       The URI that was originally passed to resolve/asyncResolve.
-@param aReason
-       The error code corresponding to the proxy failure.
-This value
-       may be used to tune the delay before this proxy is used again.

 @throw NS_ERROR_NOT_AVAILABLE if there is no alternate proxy available.